bug-or-feature/pysystemtrade/README.md

 - adding more instruments
 - add setup instructions to docs
 - implement limit orders
+- implement 'best' algo
 - implement dynamic optimisation

 ## Support

-This is an open source project, maintained one busy developer in his spare time.
+This is an open source project, maintained by one busy developer in his spare time.
 Same rules apply [as for upstream](https://github.com/robcarver17/pysystemtrade#a-note-on-support).
 It is probably not suitable for people who are not prepared to read docs, delve into code, and go deep down rabbit holes.
 Report a bug or feature [here](https://github.com/bug-or-feature/pysystemtrade-fsb/issues).
 But please read [the docs](https://pysystemtrade-fsb.bugorfeature.net/docs/) first

 ## Additional dependencies